jsrn/jsrn.github.io.old/_posts/2013-08-16-automatic-screenshot-cropping-for-ultima-online.md

 		matrices.append( matrix )
 {% endhighlight %}

 The end result is that we now have a complete list of matrices representing each letter template.
+Now we can start looking for text in our screenshot.

+{% highlight python %}
+texts = []
+for y in pic:
+	for x in pic:
+		for matrix in matrices:
+			if is_present( matrix, x, y ):
+				texts.append( (x,y) )
+{% endhighlight %}

+The advantage of knowing that each pixel should be is that we don't need to check each pixel.
+We can duck out at the first failure.
+On average, we should be able to rule out the presence of a letter within the first two rows, or 44 pixels.

+{% highlight python %}
+def matrix_is_present( matrix, x, y ):
+	found = None
+	for ( x, y ) in matrix:
+		if matrix( x, y ) = 1:
+			if found == False:
+				found = colours( x, y )
+			else if colours( x, y ) != found: return False
+	return True
+{% endhighlight %}

 *To be continued.*